Our Team

 Nick Gardner is a writer, teacher, and recovering addict.
 He has published one book of poetry, So Marvelously Far (2019); a chapbook, Decomposed (2017); a novella, Hurricane Trinity (2023); and a collection of short stories, Delinquents (2024).
 His poetry and fiction have appeared in Epiphany, Reckon Review, The Atticus ReviewOcean State ReviewFictive Dream, Trampset and other journals.
 He has won awards in Fiction, Nonfiction, and Poetry from The Ohio State University in Mansfield and received grants from PEN America and The Elizabeth George Foundation.
 He lives in Ohio and Washington, DC

-LLalan Fowler is a writer, hiker, back-seat driver, trombone player, craft beer drinker, tree hugger, cat lover, heavy napper, and lifelong bookseller.
+Llalan Fowler is a writer, hiker, back-seat driver, trombone player, craft beer drinker, tree hugger, cat lover, heavy napper, and lifelong bookseller.

 Andi Myles (she/her) is a Washington DC area science writer by day, poet in the in between times.
 Her favorite space is the fine line between essay and poetry.
 She is the author of the chapbook Fractured Symphony (Cathexis Northwest Press) and her work has appeared or is forthcoming in Chestnut Review, Rattle, Fourth Genre, and Tahoma Literary Review, among others.
 You can find her at www.andimyles.com.